ningshi/ATEN/README.md

 ### References: <br/>
 ---
-*Shi, N., Zhu, Z., Tang, K., Parker, D. and He, S., 2019.
+*Shi, N., Zhu, Z., Tang, K., Parker, D. and He, S., 2020.
 ATEN: And/Or tree ensemble for inferring accurate Boolean network topology and dynamics.
-Bioinformatics.*
+Bioinformatics, 36(2), pp.578-585.*

 *Müssel, C., Hopfensitz, M. and Kestler, H.A., 2010.
 BoolNet—an R package for generation, reconstruction and analysis of Boolean networks.
 Bioinformatics, 26(10), pp.1378-1380.*